honey-glitch/CT-PT/storyboard/README.md

 <img src="mindmap/mindmap.png"/> <br>

 ### 5. Storyboard :
+Step 1.
+User will click on the simulation tab then designed simulator opens up.
 <img src="storyboard/step 1.png"/> <br>
+Step 2.
+Switch on the simulator switch shown in the equipment area and simulator switch and start connecting the equipment and wires according to the instruction displayed in the instruction area.
 <img src="storyboard/step 2.png"/> <br>
+Steps 3.
+Then Select the various inpot switches in the various input switch area shown by arrow.
 <img src="storyboard/step 3.png"/> <br>
+Step 4.
+Then hit the TNP switch on to get the output in the output window as wattmeter reading.
 <img src="storyboard/step 4.png"/> <br>